Cordtus/cw-gas-test/README.md

 - Increase `TX_CONFIRMATION_TIMEOUT` for slower chains
 - Adjust `TX_POLLING_INTERVAL` for congested networks

 </details>

 ---

 ## Cross-Chain Compatibility

-This tool can be easily adapted for other CosmWasm-enabled chains:
+This tool can be adapted for other CosmWasm-enabled chains by updating `config.js`.

-- Update `config.js` with target chain RPC endpoints, gas price, address prefix etc.
-- Rebuild contract if required by a breaking `wasmd` version update (e.g., changes in `cosmwasm-std` dependencies):
-  - Update `Cargo.toml` dependencies to match target chain
+For different CosmWasm versions, update `Cargo.toml` dependencies to match the target chain and recompile with `./build.sh`.
-  - Recompile with `./build.sh`

 *Directory of [CosmWasm enabled networks](https://cosmwasm.com/adoption), courtesy of [Confio](https://confio.gmbh/).
 Refer to the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) for chain parameters and other information.*